fallen-icarus/cardano-swaps/README.md

 Only one UTxO was found, containing Lovelace (ADA) and 5 units of a native token.
 The asking price is one unit of the desired native token for 0.6 ADA.
 This response has everything a user needs to swap with the address.

 #### Generalizing Beacon Tokens
-While these beacons are used to "tag" all necessary information for engaging in swaps (reference script UTxOs and available swap UTxOs), they can be used for tagging ANY on-chain data w.r.t. to:
+While these beacons are used to "tag" all necessary information for engaging in swaps, they can be used for tagging ANY on-chain data w.r.t. to:

 1. The address containing the Beacon
 2. The UTxO containing the Beacon